 But, of course, that didn’t last forever; a couple of months in, he decided that he wanted to be a dancer.
 A while after that, he wanted to be a sportsman.
 And then a chef.
 All very sensible choices for a boy who can’t sit still for very long.
 But would any of them stick?
 I was open to any possibility.

-I’m fortunate in that his school run a series of after-school clubs, many of which are geared towards his age range.
+His school run a series of after-school clubs, many of which are geared towards his age range.
 I suspect that, if I let him, he’d attend a club every day – and it would certainly be no financial hardship, as they are all free.

 But I’ve asked my son to focus each term on the ones he likes the most.
 The argument, “But I like them all equally, Dad,” doesn’t wash with me; I want him to really dig beneath the surface of a couple of clubs and really give it his complete attention.
 If he finds that they’re not for him, then fine – change.
 But not after one week; I want him to give it a bit of time, to see what suits his personality.

 He is also a natural-born swimmer and dancer – I admire and envy his natural fluidity of movement.
-In that regard, he and I couldn’t be more different; his natural ability to move confidently through his space is brilliant, and I want to encourage that as much as possible; he seems eager to try thing that enable him to keep moving, and he certainly struggled to stay still for any length of time.
+In that regard, he and I couldn’t be more different; his natural ability to move confidently through his space is brilliant, and I want to encourage that as much as possible; he seems eager to try thing that enable him to keep moving, and he certainly struggles to stay still for any length of time.
 I am oddly the opposite; being a writer, it’s a good thing that I’m entirely comfortable sitting still for a long period of time, otherwise I couldn’t get a lot of work done.

 Who knows where my son will end up in the future.
 He might be a dancer, a maths teacher, or a sportsman of some kind.
 Whatever he decides to be, it won’t be because I’m not encouraging him to learn and do his best.